ruby-cube/rue/packages/signals/README.md

 ## Reactive References

-Reactive references is a general term encompassing both reactive variables and reactive properties.
+Reactive references is the concept encompassing both reactive variables and reactive properties.

 <p align="right"><a href="#table-of-contents">[toc]</a></p>